Morgantown High School

 Morgantown High School is a public high school in Morgantown, West Virginia, United States.
 It is one of three secondary schools in the Monongalia County School District.
 Athletic teams compete as the Morgantown Mohigans in the West Virginia Secondary School Activities Commission as a member of the Ohio Valley Athletic Conference.

 In addition to sections of Morgantown, it serves Star City.

-Former President George W. Bush visited Morgantown High School.

 Background

-The institution has existed since 1883 while operating on its current campus since 1927.
+The institution has existed since 1883, and has operated on its current campus since 1927.
 Students largely come from one of the three feeder schools, South Middle School, Suncrest Middle School, or St. Francis de Sales Central Catholic.
-As of the 2019–2020 school year, it has an enrollment of 1,851 students.
+As of the 2023-2024 school year, it had an enrollment of 1,824 students, the largest in the state of West Virginia.

 Among the school's student activities are over 20 varsity sports.

 Morgantown High offers 23 Advanced Placement classes.

 Fine arts

-The band has a marching band, which is the Morgantown High School Red & Blue Marching Band.
-The band has performed in the Macy's Thanksgiving Day Parade in November 2009, the 2013 Tournament of Roses parade in Pasadena, California, and the 2014 National Cherry Blossom Festival Parade in Washington, D.C.
+The Morgantown High School Red & Blue Marching Band has performed in the Macy's Thanksgiving Day Parade in November 2009, the 2013 Tournament of Roses parade in Pasadena, California, and the 2014 National Cherry Blossom Festival Parade in Washington, D.C.
 In December 2016, the band represented West Virginia in the 75th Anniversary Commemoration Parade of Pearl Harbor in Honolulu, Hawaii.
+In April 2023, the band performed in Walt Disney World’s Magic Kingdom amusement park located in Orlando, Florida.
+In April 2025, the band received first place in the 4A concert band class in the Smoky Mountain Music Festival in Gatlinburg, Tennessee.

 Athletics

-Morgantown High School is the home of the Mohigans, the name of a non-existent Native American tribe whose name is a combination of the words Morgantown (MO) High (HIG) Annual (AN), the school's original yearbook.
+Morgantown High School is the home of the Mohigans, the name of a non-existent Native American tribe whose name is a combination of the words "Morgantown (MO) High (HIG) Annual (AN)", the name of the school's original yearbook, originally created by an ancestor of Puderbaugh's (a prominent family in Morgantown).
 The Native American mascot and logo were adopted because of the close relation to the name Mohican, an actual Native American tribe.

-In July 2020, a petition was launched to change the school mascot, logo, and the majorette uniforms that include a variation of a traditional Native American headdress on the grounds that it is an outdated caricature of Native American people.
-Counter petitions, demanding the caricature remain, as well as petitions to change the MHS mascot to the Mothman have also been launched.
+In July 2020, a petition was launched to change the school mascot, logo, and majorette uniforms that include a variation of a traditional Native American headdress, on the grounds that it is an outdated caricature of Native American people.
+Counter-petitions, demanding the caricature remain, as well as petitions to change the MHS mascot to the Mothman, were also launched.

+Rivalry

+Morgantown High School and University High School have had a football rivalry known as the "MoHawk Bowl" since 1947.
+Morgantown leads the series 58-13-3, and has won 3 in a row.

 State championships

-Morgantown High School athletic programs are well represented at the state level.
-MHS has produced over sixty West Virginia State Championships in multiple sports.
+Morgantown High School's athletic programs are well represented at the state level.
+MHS has produced over 60 West Virginia State Championships in multiple sports.

+Awards and recognition

+Morgantown High School has been highly ranked in school rankings.
+According to Niche, in 2023 it was ranked the top public high school in West Virginia and was ranked the second best high school in West Virginia in 2024 by US News and World Report.